Fill form to unlock content

 Ricky Watts: I think Martin is absolutely spot on.
 Keep it small, keep it simple.
 We do have solutions that are available to start you on your journey, and we’re really very much focused on what your problem is today.

-To learn more about digital twins in manufacturing, listen to the podcast The Role of Digital Manufacturing Operations and read CCS Insight’s white paper on the topic.
+To learn more about digital twins in manufacturing, listen to the podcast The Role of Digital Manufacturing Operations.
 For the latest innovations from CCS Insight and Intel, follow them on Twitter at @ccsinsight and @Inteliot, and on LinkedIn at CCS-Insight and Intel-Internet-of-Things.

 This article was edited by Erin Noble, copy editor.